-Molecular, Cellular, network, and Behavioral Mechanisms of Neurological Disorders and Therapeutic Development
+Molecular and Cellular Mechanisms of Neurological Disorders and Therapeutic Development

-Circuitry and inflammation mechanism in body-brain interactions during the progression of Parkinson’s disease
+Molecular mechanism of body-brain interactions during the progression of Parkinson’s disease

 An increased incidence of PD in patients with inflammatory bowel disease (IBD), a chronic disease of the gut, has also been reported world-wide.
-With the finding of a-synuclein-associated Lewy body in peripheral tissues (e.g. gut) of PD patients, there is a growing appreciation for the hypothesis of gut-brain axis and chronic inflammation in the disease onset and progression for PD.
-The link between intestinal inflammation and PD is also enforced by elevated markers of intestinal inflammation, We aim to determine the subtypes of PD associated with prodromal gut chronic inflammation, dissect the pathogenic mechanism underpinning gut-brain axis, and identify molecular biomarkers and novel therapeutics for subtypes of PD.
-We will test the hypothesis that (1) chronic inflammation in the gastrointestinal system contributes to a subset of PD, and this is mediated by pathogenic interaction between LRRK2 and a-synuclein; (2) LRRK2 acts as an interface for the signaling pathways that leads to PD and inflammatory bowel disease (IBD), and investigation of LRRK2 targets (e.g. small GTPase Rab proteins) will help elucidate the molecular mechanisms for the gut-brain axis in the pathogenesis of PD.
-Our study will provide insight into the PD biomarker development.
+With the finding of alpha-synuclein-associated Lewy body in peripheral tissues (e.g. gut) of PD patients, there is a growing appreciation for the hypothesis of gut-brain axis and chronic inflammation in the disease onset and progression for PD.
+The link between intestinal inflammation and PD is also enforced by elevated markers of intestinal inflammation.
+We aim to determine the subtypes of PD associated with prodromal gut chronic inflammation, dissect the pathogenic mechanism underpinning gut-brain axis, and identify molecular biomarkers and novel therapeutics for subtypes of PD.
+We will test the hypothesis that (1) chronic inflammation in the gastrointestinal system contributes to a subset of PD, and this is mediated by pathogenic interaction between LRRK2 and alpha-synuclein; (2) LRRK2 acts as an interface for the signaling pathways that leads to PD and IBD, and investigation of LRRK2 targets (e.g. small GTPase Rab proteins) will help elucidate the molecular mechanisms for the gut-brain axis in the pathogenesis of PD.

-Autophagy biology in the brain and its dysfunctions in neurons and glial cells in the pathogenesis of Alzheimer’s, Parkinson’s and Huntington’s disease
+Autophagy-lysosome dysfunctions in neurons and glial cells in the pathogenesis of neurodegenerative diseases

-Recent human genetic study has identified AKAP11 as a significant risk gene for bipolar disorder shared with schizophrenia.
-Our study demonstrated AKAP11 is an autophagy receptor that mediates selective degradation of PKA inhibitory subunit R1a through autophagy.
-Our goal is to dissect the pathogenic mechanism whereby AKAP11 deficiency predispose to the psychiatric illness by characterizing genetic animal models and establish a novel bipolar animal model.
-We will test new therapeutic ideas by targeting autophagy receptor AKAP11 and PKA activity.
+Recent human genetic study has identified AKAP11 as a definitive causal gene for bipolar disorder and enhanced risk factor for schizophrenia.
+Our study demonstrated AKAP11 is an autophagy receptor that mediates selective degradation of PKA-RI complex through autophagy.
+Our goal is to dissect the pathogenic mechanism whereby AKAP11 deficiency contributes to the psychiatric illness by characterizing genetic animal models and induced human neuron (iNeuron) models.
+We will test the new therapeutic ideas by targeting AKAP11-PKA signaling and activity.

 Zhenyu Yue, PhD